MathClubISIB/mathclubisib.github.io/content/activities/udgrp/summer_2025.md

 {{< katex >}}

 This is the home page of the UDGRP Summer 2025 co-organised by the [Math Club, ISI Bangalore](/) and [Math Club, ISI Kolkata](https://mathclubisik.github.io/).
-The projects start from Saturday, 19<sup>th</sup> May, 2025.
+The projects start from Monday, 19<sup>th</sup> May, 2025.
 The topic being considered this time are presented below.

 ## An Invitation to High Dimensional Probability